Wine Trivia All Wine Lovers Should Know About Oregon Wine Country

 Apparently, Willamette Valley is THE place to be in Oregon.
 Approximately two-thirds of the population of Oregon lives in the Willamette Valley, and about 70% of Oregon’s vineyard acreage is inside the Willamette Valley AVA.

 The Willamette Valley AVA was the first approved AVA in Oregon and won the 2016 Wine Region of the Year award by Wine Enthusiast Magazine.
+See some of the best things to do in Willamette Valley.

 Willamette Valley AVA is just ONE of 19 AVAs (American Viticultural Areas) in Oregon.
 The state is home to more than 700 wineries and 1,000 vineyards growing 72 grape varieties.

 Willamette Valley might be the most well-known wine region in Oregon, but there are more that are totally sip worthy… The state shares the Walla Walla AVA and the Columbia Gorge AVA with Washington and the Snake River AVA with Idaho.
+(Columbia River Gorge is arguably one of the most beautiful places in Oregon!)

 The Southern AVA of Oregon includes five sub-AVAs all within Roseburg, Medford and Ashland.
 This area is said to be “the next big thing”.